Identifying Weight-Variant Latent Causal Models

+here the latter holds since $\hat g_{u}$ must be the same function class as $g_{u}$, Eqs. \ref{proofn21} and \ref{proofn22} can be rewriteed as:

 The following proof is similar to the proof of \citet{sorrenson2020disentanglement}.
 For completeness, we present a slightly simplified proof.
 With different points in assumption \ref{itm:nu}, we can subtract this expression with $\mathbf{u}_{\mathbf{n},0}$ by the expression with $l_{\mathbf{n}}$, $l_{\mathbf{n}}=1,...,2n$.
-Since the Jacobian terms do not depend on $\mathbf{u}$, the Jacobian terms will be canceled out:
+Since the Jacobian and noise terms do not depend on $\mathbf{u}$, the Jacobian and noise terms will be canceled out:

 Combining the $2n$ expressions into a single matrix equation we can write it in terms of $\mathbf{L}_{\mathbf{n}}$ from assumption (iii):